 Las Geel - A view from our expert author

-Easily visited as a standalone day trip out of Hargeisa or en route to Berbera, Las Geel is the most compelling tourist attraction in Somaliland, topping the Department of Tourism and Architecture’s list of potential UNESCO World Heritage Sites.
+Easily visited as a day trip from Hargeisa or en route to Berbera, Las Geel is the most compelling tourist attraction in Somaliland, topping the Department of Tourism & Architecture’s list of potential UNESCO World Heritage Sites.
 The site was also visited by the broadcaster Simon Reeve for the BBC programme Places That Don’t Exist, broadcast in 2005.
-And yet, incredibly, the existence of this fantastic rock art remained unknown to the outside world only three years before that.
+And yet, incredibly, the existence of this fantastic rock art remained unknown to the outside world until three years before that.
 Although locals had long held the site sacred, it was first documented in December 2002, when a team of French archaeologists under Professor Xavier Gutherz was led here by villagers from nearby Dhubato.